MattisLind/alfaskop_emu/README.md

 ## Alfaskop sowtware

-The Alfaskop series of terminals were programmed in a spcial language, SPL.
+The Alfaskop Series 41 was primarily used as a terminal with emulating various terminal types, like IBM 3278, UNIVAC UTS 400, DEC VT100 etc. The Alfaskop series of terminals were programmed in a special language, SPL.
 From the beginning this meant StanSAAB programming Language and was a modified variant of PL/1 programming language.

+Later on other software was developed for the Alfaskop series 41, like Alfaword, which was a wordprocessing package.
+Another package was called Alfaform.
+There was also a port of the UCSD p-system to the System 41 series.
+Together with FD4120 floppy drive a complete personal computer was formed.
+The only software found this far is the 3278 terminal emulation software to be used in the clustered configuraration (4016).

 ## 3270 protocol